nesst-lab/comppedagogy/worksheets2/worksheetG2.md

 ### Worksheet G1: Adding Practice for Gorilla Experiments

 #### Skills introduced:
-* Learn how to add hard coded and randomized practice trials
+* Learn how to add randomized practice trials to an experiment
 * Copying screens

 #### Before going through this worksheet, you should: